In this post, I want to share the top 10 mistakes in network marketing, as I see it.

 Don’t be the person that jumps from company to company every few months.
 Don’t be a MLM Junkie.
 Trust me, I’ve been there and done that and it is a complete waste of time.

 When you jump around from company to company, you lose credibility and you lose momentum.
 It’s hard starting over.
-It’s hard to rebuild the momentum.
+It’s hard to rebuild the momentum and your reputation.

-Know right now that there is no shiny object or easy company.
-Building a successful business of any kind is hard work!
+Know right now that no business is fast, free or easy.
+Building a successful business of any kind is hard work, but it’s worth it!

 No matter what company you work with, you need to put in the work.
 Pick a company you want to have your problems with and then stay the course.